-Robust back stepping fuzzy controller (FBSC) was tested to Step response trajectory.
-In this simulation, to control position of continuum robot is moved from home to final position without and with external disturbance.
+Robust fuzzy backstopping controller (FBSC) was tested to Step response trajectory.
+In this simulation, to control position of continuum robot the first, second, and third joints are moved from home to final position without and with external disturbance.
 The simulation was implemented in MATLAB/SIMULINK environment.
 These systems are tested by band limited white noise with a predefined 40% of relative to the input signal amplitude.
 This type of noise is used to external disturbance in continuous and hybrid systems and applied to nonlinear dynamic of these controllers.

-Tracking performances: Figure 5 shows tracking performance for FBSC and BSC without disturbance.
+Tracking performances: Figure 2 shows tracking performance for FBSC and BSC without disturbance.

-Figure 5.
-FBSC and BSC for first, second and third joint trajectory when all parameters are known, or we have a limitation uncertainty in parameters.
+Figure 2: FBSC and BSC for first, second and third joint trajectory